medialablpwan/medialablpwan/README.md

 ### Hi there, it's MediaLab_ LPWAN! 👋

 - 🔭 We're currently working on IoT projects using LoRa and WiFi at [`MediaLab_`](https://www.medialab-uniovi.es/)
-- 🌱 We're currently learning C, Arduino, Docker, Node-RED, Git, VSCode
+- 🌱 We're currently learning C, Arduino, Docker OS, Node-RED, Git, VSCode and more!
 - 👯 We're looking to collaborate on IoT device prototyping
 - 🤔 We're looking for help with coding and electronic designing
-- 💬 Ask me about electronics, 3D printing and more!
+- 💬 Ask me about electronics, sensors, drones, domotics, 3D printing and more!
 - 📫 How to reach me: [`medialablpwan@gmail.com`](medialablpwan@gmail.com)
 - 😄 Pronouns: We/Us (we are a inclusive workgroup!)
 - ⚡ Fun fact: The mobile phone inventor, Martin Cooper, was personally happy to see the idea of the Cooper Sensor (more on that on its repo!)